What is DeFi? Complete Guide 2025

 • Account Abstraction: Improved user experience

-• AI Integration: Automated yield optimization
+• AI Integration: Automated yield optimisation

 Regulatory Evolution